 Louis earned his Master of Arts in Liberal Studies in Writing.
 He is currently the Executive Director of the Council for Minnesotans of African Heritage.
 He is also the President and Consultant of LPll Communication and Development, where he has worked for over 18 years.

 The Art of the Memoir residency includes the writing and sharing of personal narratives, with a focus on older adults.
-Louis Porter II took part in the pilot Arts in Healthcare program for COMPAS, where he observed that writing is a wonderful way for people to sort through their experiences, and that the teaching artist must be very patient and aware of each person’s particular circumstances and challenges.
-One group in this project was a hospital unit of elderly people, many of whom were Alzheimer’s patients.
-He has also led service projects at a nursing home and taught a class at a senior citizens center in New Orleans.
-Besides the work listed above, Louis also teaches in other COMPAS programs, serves on the COMPAS Board, and teaches at the U of Wisconsin-River Falls.
+Through my work with the Artful Aging™ program, I have observed that writing is a wonderful way for people to sort through their experiences, and that I must be very patient and aware of each person’s particular circumstances and challenges.

 Given our theme of “reflecting on aging,” my method will be to: 1.
 Introduce myself, and the “art of the memoir.”
 This would include hearing the personal narratives of other people, with a focus on other older adults.
 2. Provide writing exercises, guided by a variety of prompts to help bring out each participant’s unique story.
 3. Share stories and feedback.
 (Always given gently and with directives made in the form of “suggestions.”
 I always emphasize that the writer owns the story and it is theirs to tell.
 This is critical and helps with fragile egos of all ages!)
 4. To the degree that participants are willing: guidance on rewriting and polishing.
 5. If appropriate, planning and executing a formal, live presentation of work.
 Here, presentation skills would be taught to group members.